s1141458/11501_CS203A/README.md

 - I. Applications of data structures

 Related links:
-- Link to YZU description of CS203A course:
+- [Link to YZU description of CS203A course]
-- Link to the course description on Professor Huang's course repo:
+- [Link to the course description on Professor Huang's course repo]

 ### Personal Hopes and Goals for the Course: